yskt0810/bha2022/about.md

 Hi, I am Yosuke Tsuchiya.
 I am a [Fab Academy](https://fabacademy.org/2022/) Local Instructor at FabLab Kamakura.

 I am also working as an engineer at the museum located in Tokyo.
-My former job was the Assistant Professor in Aoyamagakuin University, Institute of Information and Media.
 My background is inter-dicipline betweek computer-science and social science.
 I am interested how to apply opensource software/hardware technologies to make our life, communities and society better.
-From this April, I will re-enter the graduate school of Data Science (Data Science Bussiness Lab) Musashino University to get Ph.D degree.
+From this April, I will re-enter the graduate school majoring Data Science to get Ph.D degree.

 Please see also: